rgirodon/NotificationEngine/README.md

 + Generic Notificator for physically sending notifications

-Internal persistance will be done with MongoDB database
+Internal persistance will be done with MongoDB database.

-Many configurations options are not developped yet
+Many configurations options are not developped yet.